Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable5.md

 2. **D:** Have proof of and be able to demonstrate physical Drawings, Your audio car should be able to go in a straight line, a square, and a figure eight.

 3. Update your User Manual and Technical Documentation with your findings.

+5. Make sure code for all these designs are on GitHub